 2. Infrastructure Expenses

-Switching to a Managed IT provider reduces infrastructure costs in a number of different ways.
+Switching to a Managed IT provider reduces infrastructure costs in a number of ways.
 When a Managed IT provider takes control of your infrastructure, you are able to downsize the amount of infrastructure you have on-site by using their data centers.
 You not only save on the cost of the hardware, but also on the energy it uses and the space required to house it.

 Additionally, you’ll see savings related to licensing, training and consulting.
 All of these needs are covered by a single, monthly investment.
 These services don’t go away to save you money, but rather, they are all streamlined and better managed via a single provider.
 As a whole, each organization in this study saved $146,801 per 100 users every year just on costs related to infrastructure.